coccoinomane/web3cli/README.md

 # TODO
 - Command: Send ETH: by default, wait for receipt
 - Retry transactions until gas fee goes below x gwei
-- Command: `web3 init` to import networks + add signer
+- Command: `web3 init` to import chain + add signer
 - Windows: test on a Windows machine
 - Do not mess with DB unless needed by the command
 - Do not mess with signers unless needed by the command
 - Autocomplete commands
 - Autocomplete addresses and signers
 - Config: non-string support in `config set`
-- Network: Allow to add custom networks
+- Chain: Allow to add custom chains
-- Network: Preload networks from https://chainid.network/chains.json
+- Chain: Preload chains from https://chainid.network/chains.json
 - Gas: Upper limit on basefee via global argument/setting
 - Dry-run: Print tx instead of sending it, via global argument/setting
 - Use chains and tokens from other sources (e.g. ethereum-lists)